-The Audit Committee and Risk Management currently comprises Non-Executive Director Mr Vikas Jain (Chairman of the Committee), independent Non-Executive Chairman of the Board Mr Stephen Gethin (as a Committee member) and Mr Atmavireshwar Sthapak.
+The Audit Committee and Risk Management currently comprises Non-Executive Director Mr Vikas Jain (Chairman of the Committee), independent Non-Executive Chairman of the Board Mr Stephen Gethin (as a Committee member) and that managing Director Mr Atmavireshwar Sthapak.
 Their qualifications and experience are stated in the Company's latest Annual Report.